Posted at Feb 13, 2017 9:12:00 AM by THAT Agency | Share

 Nothing says you care like responding right away.
 Not only does it create the sense of having a conversation with your company, but it makes recipients feel important.
-In essence, what they did on your site caused you to react.
+In essence, what they did on your site caused you to react, adding context.
 Whether they chose to download the latest ebook or abandoned a shopping cart, let them know that you appreciate they’re activity on your site.

 Here’s a great example of a relevant, real-time triggered email.
 Codecademy sends an encouraging email that reinforces what the recipient has been doing on their site.
 It’s simple, straight to the point, and makes the customer feel like they’ve been doing a great job.
 The Call-to-Action is the only link in the body of the email, and compels the user to get back to learning code.

 Fear of Missing Out (FOMO) is Real!